celestiaorg/celestia-zkevm-ibc-demo/provers/evm-prover/README.md

 ## Usage

 > [!WARNING]
 > This gRPC service is still under development and may not work as described

 To run the server you will need to clone the repo and install rust and cargo.
 To run the node you also need to set the following environment variables:

+- `CELESTIA_NODE_AUTH_TOKEN` - the auth token for the celestia node you are connecting to.
-- `TENDERMINT_RPC_URL` - the url of the tendermint chain you are proving.
+- `EVM_RPC_URL` - the json rpc url of the evm chain you are generating the proofs for.
-- `RPC_URL` the json rpc url of the evm chain you are generating the proofs for.
+- `SIMAPP_RPC_URL` - the grpc url of the simapp chain you are generating the proofs for.
+- `SP1_ELF_blevm` - the path to the ELF file for the Succinct RISC-V zkVM.
-- `CONTRACT_ADDRESS` - the evm address of the tendermint sp1 ics07 contract.
+- `CELESTIA_NAMESPACE` - the namespace of the rollup on celestia node you are connecting to.

 To then run the server (on port `:50051`):